Manila Nomads Sports Club: Men's football team

 The men's football team of Manila Nomads is the oldest section of the sports club, having participated in the first editions of the Philippines National Championships in the first decades of the 20th century and pioneered the sport alongside Manila Jockey Club (1900s), Manila Sporting Club (1906), Sandow Athletic Club (1906), Bohemian Sporting Club (1910) and Aurora Athletic Club (1910s).

 Philippines National Championship

-The first appearances of the Nomads SC football team date back all the way in 1914, as soon as the club was founded.
+The first appearances of the Nomads SC football team date in 1914, as soon as the club was founded.
 It saw the debut of its football team in the Philippines National Championship also in the same year and was composed mostly by Britons and foreigners.
-Nomads made of that, a remarkable and historical year, not only for the club's foundation but because, it was already able to establish itself as the top team in the country dethroning the back to back champions Bohemian SC and became the third ever club to be crowned as "Filipino football champions" in Philippines history, after All Manila (1911) and Boheman (1912).
+Nomads made of that, not only for the club's foundation but because, it was already able to establish itself as a significant team in the country dethroningBohemian SC and became the third ever club to be crowned as "Filipino football champions" in Philippine history, after All Manila (1911) and Boheman (1912).
 The Nomads, however, were not able to repeat their feats in those early years but were able to bring and be joined in the team, Filipino legend, Virgilio Lobregat in the late 1920s.